 On this page you will find the most current information related to Career Services on the Tampa campus.
-We encourage you to visit USF's homepage for up-to-date information regarding any disruptions to campus-wide services.

 For questions not answered below, please contact our office by email.
 A member of our team will be in touch with you as soon as they are able.

 Our on-campus location is currently closed and current USF students and alumni are encouraged to use our virtual and remote services.

 Monday - Friday

 Please email us during these hours for assistance.
 Most inquiries receive a reply within one business day.